 Digging The Oru Bay Kayak Apart: Worth Your $$?

-While not an inflatable kayak, this thing is nifty as they come: first, you can fold it and unfold it like an origami.
+While not an inflatable kayak, the Oru Bay kayak is as nifty as they come: first, you can fold it and unfold it like an origami.
 And guess what?
-There’s no carrying case, per se, other than the neat fact that the when you fold the Oru Bay+ up, it itself becomes a carrying case.
+There’s no carrying case, per se, other than the neat fact that the when you fold the Oru Bay+ Kayak up, it itself becomes a carrying case.

 While this one is more of an “expensive” buy for a novice kayaker.